Energy Meal and Diet Plans in Dubai and Abu Dhabi UAE.

 To calculate how many calories you need to build muscle, you can follow these steps:

-For example, if your TDEE is 2,500 calories, you might aim for 2,750 to 3,000 calories per day to support muscle growth.
+For instance, should your TDEE be 2,500 calories, you might desire to take 2,750 to 3,000 calories each day for muscle mass.

 Macronutrient Breakdown for Muscle Gain